-This drunken noodles recipe (pad kee mao) is a popular Thai dish of stir fried noodles tossed in a savory sauce with hot peppers for wonderful heat.
-Super easy to make.
-Ready in 10 minutes!
+This drunken noodles recipe (pad kee mao) is a popular Thai dish.
+Stir fried noodles are tossed in a savory sauce with hot peppers for wonderful heat.
+Super easy to make and ready in 10 minutes!

 You'll never want to order out for Thai food again.

 Drunken noodles, aka "pad kee mao", is a popular Thai dish of rice noodles tossed in a savory, spicy sauce along with stir fried vegetables.
 Despite the name, there is no alcohol in the recipe.
 The origin of the name is ambiguous, though it seems to be associated with late night drinking because of the dish's pleasurable spiciness.

 The recipe is typically made with wide rice noodles along with both light and dark soy sauce, oyster sauce and fish sauce, chili peppers for their characteristic heat and holy basil, though many use Thai basil.

 Of course you'll find many variations from cook to cook.
 Drunken noodles can be easily customized with different meats and vegetables.
 You'll most often find it with either chicken or shrimp, and the vegetables can vary wildly.

 It is best to make it to your own flavor preferences.
 Below is how I enjoy making it, though I often vary it up based on what I have in the refrigerator at the time.
 It's great for certain leftovers that I want to use up.

 Nothing goes to waste!

 For the sauce: